Health and Community Sciences

 Interests:

 Test evaluation is Chris’s main area of interest.
-He works closely with a number of clinical groups in UEMS and beyond to support evaluation.
-Pre-eminent among these is Prof Hattersley’s team.
-Chris, Jaime Peters and Rob Anderson are using economic modelling alongside a series of clinical studies to assess the effectiveness and cost-effectiveness of systematically testing for genetically determined diabetes (the UNITED project).
-A similar approach is being used to evaluate the effectiveness and cost-effectiveness of school entry hearing screening working with Prof Fortnum’s audiology group in Nottingham.
+He works closely with clinical groups to support their evaluations of new approaches to clinical care.
+Pre-eminent among these in Exeter is Prof Hattersley’s team.
+Chris from Jaime Peters from the Exeter Test Group used economic modelling alongside a series of clinical studies performed by the Diabetes group to assess the effectiveness and cost-effectiveness of systematically testing for genetically determined diabetes (the UNITED project).
+A similar approach was subsequently used to evaluate the effectiveness and cost-effectiveness of school entry hearing screening working with the audiology group in Nottingham.

-Chris and colleagues are also working directly to translate research into practice through the Peninsula CLAHRC.
-We have been fostering skill development in systematic reviews of test accuracy using CT coronary angiography and high sensitivity troponin in acute MI as exemplars.
-Chris helps direct a team exploring the reasons for variation of thyroid function test ordering in primary care as a prelude to an evidence based approach to reducing variation in test use (the UNTEST project).
-Led by Chris, Zhivko Zhelev undertook an innovative application of cognitive interviewing to the investigation of what readers understand when reading the newly introduced Cochrane reviews of test accuracy.
+Chris and colleagues have also worked directly to translate research into practice working through the South West CLAHRC before its evolution into the ARC.
+The Exeter Test Group fostered skill development in systematic reviews of test accuracy using CT coronary angiography and high sensitivity troponin in acute MI as exemplars.
+Chris helped direct a team exploring the reasons for variation of thyroid function test ordering in primary care as a way of exploring an evidence based approach to reducing variation in test use (the UNTEST project).
+Zhivko Zhelev, another member of the ETG undertook an innovative application of cognitive interviewing to the investigation of what readers understand when reading the newly introduced Cochrane reviews of test accuracy.

 Qualifications: